 There are no answers to these questions because no one is asking.
 After all, who remembers there is a “herstory” of food at all?
 So I am left searching obscure anthropology and archaeology texts, quaint holiday customs and pagan cookbooks, for scattered references to a historical and spiritual legacy, that if pulled together would not only illuminate both women’s history and the story of our earliest relationship to food – but maybe even what it means to be human.

-In the words of this reviewer, Pollan seeks to remind us that the kitchen is “a holy place where the gifts of nature are transformed into physical, emotional, and even spiritual forms of sustenance”, and in Cooked he urges us to “forge a deeper, more meaningful connection to the ingredients and cooking techniques that we use to nourish ourselves”.
-But ahem, isn’t that the herstory that’s gone missing from our plates?
+In the words of this reviewer, Pollan seeks to remind us that the kitchen is “a holy place where the gifts of nature are transformed into physical, emotional, and even spiritual forms of sustenance”, and in his series Cooked he urges us to “forge a deeper, more meaningful connection to the ingredients and cooking techniques that we use to nourish ourselves”.
+But ahem, isn’t that the herstory gone missing from our plates?

-Oprah may have bought WeightWatchers to help women be their best selves, but maybe we’re hungering for something we can no longer even name?
+And isn’t this a historical legacy worth remembering?
+Today women struggle with perpetual diets, bread is a “forbidden food” and we do our best not to “lose control” during times of holiday feasting.
+Oprah may have bought Weight Watchers to help women be their “best selves”, but maybe we’re hungering for something we can no longer even name?
 The way I see it, the “herstory” of food isn’t the old well-worn tale of women being oppressed by their place in the kitchen.
 Quite the opposite.
-It’s about reclaiming our age-old power as caretakers and nurturers of the earth – not to mention ourselves.
+It’s about reclaiming our age-old power as caretakers and nurturers of the earth, of each other – not to mention ourselves.